 Think minimalism, matte black, metals and mesh with a pop of colour.
-The industrial look that has crept into bathroom renovations will remain a strong trend in 2019.
+The industrial look that has crept into bathroom renovations will remain a strong trend.

 Andy Grigor, Head of Design & Innovation at Methven, says that the trend towards softer and more tactile versions of industrial materials in new and existing bathroom renovations will be popular in residential homes in 2019.